Sofiia Holichenko: Early career

-2020–21 season
+2020–21 season: Debut of Holichenko/Darenskyi

 In June, it was announced that she had formed a new partnership with Artem Darenskyi.

 After obtaining the required minimum technical elements scores, Holichenko/Darenskyi were nominated to represent Ukraine at the 2021 World Championships in Stockholm.
 They withdrew a few days before the start of the competition, having tested positive for coronavirus.

-2021–22 season
+2021–22 season: Beijing Olympics

 Holichenko/Darenskyi began the season at the 2021 CS Nebelhorn Trophy, attempting to qualify a berth for Ukraine at the 2022 Winter Olympics.
 They placed eleventh at the event, outside the qualifications.
 However, Ukraine qualified to the Olympic team event due to Anastasiia Shabotova qualifying to the women's competition at Nebelhorn, allowing for a Ukrainian pair to be sent for that.
 Holichenko/Darenskyi went on to finish fifth at the Budapest Trophy.

 After winning their first Ukrainian national title, Holichenko/Darenskyi placed fifteenth at the 2022 European Championships in Tallinn.
 Days later, they were named to the Ukrainian Olympic team.
 They finished ninth among nine pairs entered in the short program of the Olympic team event.
 This was their only performance at the Games, as Team Ukraine did not advance to the second stage of the competition and finished tenth.

 The team returned home to Dnipro after the Olympics and immediately found themselves in the midst of the Russian invasion of Ukraine.
 They enlisted Canadian music editor Hugo Chouinard to change their short program music in advance of the 2022 World Championships in Montpellier, hoping to inspire the country with Ukrainian music.
 They undertook a six-day journey to France, via Romania, Italy, and Poland, with Darenskyi saying that their goal was "to show that Ukrainian athletes are fighting for their country."
 On arrival, they received a standing ovation and placed thirteenth in the short program with very limited training.
 In light of this, they opted not to compete in the free skate.
 They temporarily left home to live and train in Toruń for the foreseeable future.